douqingyu/LCC_Campground_Operations_Tracking_System/README.md

    - Clone the repository or download and extract the ZIP file to your computer

 2. **Set up Python environment**
-   - Open a terminal/command prompt and navigate to the project directory
+   - Open a terminal platforms such as VS Code and navigate to the project directory
    - Create a virtual environment
    - Activate the virtual environment
    - Install required packages

 3. **Set up the database**
-   - Ensure MySQL server is running
+   - Ensure MySQL Workbench server is running
-   - Enter your MySQL root password
+   - Enter your MySQL Workbench root password
-   - Create the database
+   - Create the database named lcc
-   - Populate with sample data
+   - Populate with database

 4. **Configure database connection**
    - Open `lccapp/connect.py` in a text editor